Update: This property is available for purchase but currently Off Market

 Beau Beach, MBA CCIM presents:

-200 E. Trinity is 5,400 SF on a .35 acre parcel.
-Built in 1984 and expanded in 1992, this industrial building offers a flexible layout that will be desirable for a number of businesses.
+200 E. Trinity Lane is 6,000 SF on a .35 acre parcel.
+Built in 1984 and expanded in 1992, this commercial building offers a flexible layout that will be desirable for many businesses.
 75′ of frontage with one curb cut.
-Traffic counts of 15,000 per day.
+Traffic counts of 15,000+ vehicles per day.
 Well maintained by the long-time owner occupant.

 Extremely dense location.
 Rapidly growing, high-traffic area is located near the much anticipated 338 Acre East Bank Development (Oracle).

 Zoned CS (Commercial Services) which is one of the most flexible zoning classifications in Nashville.

 Permitted uses include:

 - Home improvement